Welcome to today's edition of the Rush 24-7 podcast.

 Man up and deal with it.

-Like we've all had a man up and deal with this guy, your turn to man up and deal with a guy.
+Like we've all had to man up and deal with this guy.

 Stop whining.

-A bad call on gay rights is the headline, but then they say, look, if if if the administration doesn't feel compelled to defend it, it should do or does feel compelled to defend the Defense of Marriage Act.
+But then they say, look, if the administration doesn't feel compelled to defend it, it should, or does feel compelled to defend the Defense of Marriage Act, it should do so in a less hurtful way.

 The hell is that?

-Less hurtful way.
+A less hurtful way.

 Whoa!

-What I will repeat and what I said yesterday is that when I see violence directed at peaceful protesters, when I see peaceful dissent being suppressed, wherever that takes place, it is of concern to me, and it's of concern to the American people.
+What I will repeat, and what I said yesterday, is that when I see violence directed at peaceful protesters, when I see peaceful dissent being suppressed, wherever that takes place, it is of concern to me and it's of concern to the American people.

-He says it's not productive given the history of U.S. Iranian relations to be seen as meddling, the U.S. president meddling in Iranian elections.
+He says it's not productive given the history of U.S.-Iranian relations to be seen as meddling, the U.S. president meddling in Iranian elections.

-When the exit poll data showed that the challenger was gonna win.
+What did he do last Friday when the exit poll data showed that the challenger was going to win?

-Claiming credit for this massive result.
+He was meddling even then, claiming credit for this massive result.

 Remember, we have this exclusive statement to the world from President Obama sent to us by the White House this morning.